Plastic tanks for mixing chemicals

 Whilst Chem Resist offer bespoke solutions, we do have a range of standard chemical mixing systems available.
-These comprise a purpose-designed thermoplastic chemical mixing tank, sized to the ideal proportions for this mixing technique.
+These comprise a purpose-designed thermoplastic chemical mix tanks, sized to the ideal proportions for this mixing technique.
 The pump and venturi eductor system which complete the package are sized to give a practical liquid mixing time.

 Enquire about this product

 If you have a technical specification available, please complete our technical quotation form and we will be able to provide you with an accurate quote.